 The default tool of Audacity.
 Use it to select, or highlight, any part of the audio to edit it.

-The light grey area shows that this audio has been selected with the Selection Tool.
+The light blue area shows that this audio has been selected with the Selection Tool.
 You can hit spacebar or click the Play Button to play the highlighted section.

 Use to zoom in and out on wave forms.
 To zoom in, click on the waveform.
 To zoom out, hold the Shift Key and click on the audio.

 Did you accidently zoom in or out too much?
 Press the View Fit Tool icon and Audacity will automatically rescale your entire audio file(s) to fit your project window.

 To move a clip, simply click on the most top part of a clip (where the name appears) and drag it where you need to.
 No specific tool has to be selected to be able to move a clip.

 Know that you can move clips between tracks!
 Not sure what a track is?
 Read further below to learn more about how to add and remove them!